Bambil/Haho/README.md

 # Haho
-Haho mqtt plugin for hapi.js
+Haho mqtt plugin for hapi.js.

+> Paho Mqtt moves into Hapi then they call it Haho. :P

 ## Usage